Everything You Need to Know About Bottle Service vs. Table Service

 Additionally, if you have a bar POS system, it's easy for bartenders and servers to keep track of the running bill.
 Instead of memorizing orders and forgetting to input information, employees can keep the ongoing tab right on their handheld POS.

-Plus, bottle service is fun!
-Whether a group of locals are out for a bachelorette party or it's the wildest night in the city, at least offering the option of bottle service doesn't do much harm.
+Plus, it’s fun to order bottle service!
+Whether a group of locals are out for a bachelorette party and want a VIP experience, or it's the wildest nightlife in the cities like Las Vegas, New York, or Miami, at least offering the option of bottle service doesn't do much harm.

 Related Bar Business Resources